sithuu777/NADEEN-MD/README.md

 ### VOICE ARTIST 🎙
 > SITHU BABE

-##`👨🏻‍💻 ©DARK CYBER MATRIX TEAM 2025 👨🏻‍💻`
+##`👨🏻‍💻 ©DARK CYBER HACKING ZONE 2025 👨🏻‍💻`

 ### CONTRIBUTIONS
-> Contributions to Nadeen-Md are welcome!
+> Contributions to Sithu-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 <h3 align="center">FREE DEPLOY ⤵</h3>
 <p align="center">